-Vienna’s progress in environmental stewardship, an example of which is the visionary flood management of the Danube River, has earned it a Special Mention in the Lee Kuan Yew World City Prize 2016.
-We speak to Walter Kling, Deputy Managing Director of Vienna Water to learn about the experience and the challenges facing this historic yet progressive city that straddles Western and Eastern Europe.
+Vienna’s progress in environmental stewardship, such as the visionary flood management of the Danube River, has earned it the 2016 Special Mention and the 2020 Prize.
+We learn from Walter Kling about the experience and the challenges facing this historic yet progressive city that straddles Western and Eastern Europe.

 Mention Vienna and the graceful lilt of Johann Strauss Jr’s Blue Danube Waltz comes to mind.
 Indeed, the Danube, which flows through the capital of Austria, has defined Vienna’s history and landscape for centuries.
 The river connects the city to the wider European region and also serves as a scenic and historic waterway that attracts both residents and visitors from all over the world.